 But what about Facebook ads?

-Facebook Ads: A Quick Recap
+Understanding Facebook Ads: A Quick Guide

 Why do people use Facebook?

-The intent to purchase isn’t as high as Google Ads.
+Though there has been an increase in local search on Facebook, the intent to purchase isn’t as high as Google Ads.

 But that doesn’t mean it’s a waste of ad spend, either.

-Facebook ads often come in the form of news feed style ads that integrate directly into your Facebook feed and look like a normal post:
+Facebook ads often come in the form of news feed style ads that integrate directly into your Facebook feed and look like a normal post.

 You can currently advertise on mobile, desktop, Instagram, and even through Facebook Messenger.